Melchizedek;

 Abraham being blessed by Melchizedek!

-Priest of the most high G-D
+Melchizedek; Priest of the most high G-d & king of Salem!

 È Contents È